UA-Carpentries-Workshops/KEYS2021-Training/index.md

   </ul>
 Again, we will try to address any issues in the Zoom Practice meetings – so, if you experience unsurmountable hurdles, take good notes about what you did and what went wrong.
 (Screenshots would be helpful for trouble-shooting!)
 You can also send an email to hilgert@bio5.org with any comutational issues you may encounter and we'll try to get you help as quickly as possible.
 </p>

+{% comment %}
+For online workshops, the section below provides:
+- installation instructions for the Zoom client
+- recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing

+If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instrucctions.
+{% endcomment %}

+{% if online != "false" %}
+{% include install_instructions/videoconferencing.html %}
+{% endif %}